daleonpz/baremetallics/_posts/programming/2025-10-11-driver-development-linux-zephyr.md

 ## Things to notice
 - The base class defines methods as function pointers inside a struct.
 - The derived class assigns its own functions to those pointers.
+- The first member of the derived class **MUST BE** the base class.
+Because in C, the address of a struct is the same as the address of its first member.
+This allows us to cast between base and derived types easily.

 # Auto-registration
 Linux drivers also register themselves automatically at boot.
 This avoids hardcoding and makes driver discovery consistent.